vaniacer/ssh_yes/README.md

 Tired of answering 'yes' every time when you connect to a new server via ssh?<br>
 This smal expect script will help you!)
 If connecting first time it'll send 'yes' on ssh's request.<br>
-But firs expect have to be installed:<br>
+But first expect have to be installed:<br>

 <pre>
     sudo apt-get install -y expect